illinoisdpi/dashboard/docs/authorization-policies.md

     - parent class methods provide a default CRUD deny
 - `Cohort`
     - CUD: admin
-    - R: admin, instructor, ta
+    - R: admin, instructor, ta, student
 - `Enrollment`
     - CUD: admin, instructor
     - R: admin, instructor, ta if not also a student in this cohort